Install from GitHub

 The biggest challenge for evaluating Groundhog Day predictions is defining what we mean by “early spring”.
 So far in this package I follow the general approach of earlier analyses by NOAA and 538.
 I define early spring for a prognosticator’s location as one month (February OR March) with an average high temperature above the historical average for that month.1 Unlike the previous analyses, however, I use local data for each prognosticator.
 NOAA used U.S. national temperatures, and 538 looked across nine U.S. regions.2 I think it’s just silly to expect a real or stuffed groundhog to be able to predict national or regional weather based on localized sunshine.
 I say let’s evaluate their powers of prognostication using local data.3

-4. Calculate the mean monthly high temperature for each prognosticator’s city by averaging over the daily data
+- Calculate the mean monthly high temperature for each location

-5. Calculate the 15-year rolling mean high monthly temperature for each prognosticator’s city
+- Calculate the 15-year rolling mean high monthly temperature

 Updates